Bartonella quintana: Pathophysiology

 Although lice are animal vectors, humans (and some other primates) are the only known animal reservoir hosts for this bacterium in vivo.
 It infects endothelial cells and can infect erythrocytes by binding and entering with a large vacuole.
 Once inside, they begin to proliferate and cause nuclear atypia (intraerythrocytic B.quintana colonization).
-This leads to apoptosis being suppressed, proinflammatory cytokines are released, and vascular proliferation increases.
+This leads to apoptosis being suppressed, pro-inflammatory cytokines are released, and vascular proliferation increases.
 All of these processes result in patients possessing systemic symptoms (chills, fever, diaphoresis), bacteremia, and lymphatic enlargement.
 A major role in B. quintana infection is its lipopolysaccharide covering which is an antagonist of the toll-like receptor 4.
 The reason this infection might persist is because this organism also results in monocytes overproducing interleukin-10 (IL-10), thus weakening the immune response.

-B. quintana also induces lesions seen in bacillary angiomatosis that protrude into vascular lumina, often occluding blood flow.
+B. quintana also induces lesions seen in bacillary angiomatosis that protrude into vascular lumina, often occluding blood flow; they are seen in B. quintana-induced endocarditis patients.
 The enhanced growth of these cells is believed to be due to the secretion of angiogenic factors, thus inducing neovascularization.
 Release of an icosahedral particle, 40 nm in length, has been detected in cultures of B. quintana's close relative, B. henselae.
 This particle contains a 14-kb linear DNA segment, but its function in Bartonella pathophysiology is still unknown.

-In trench fever or B. quintana-induced endocarditis patients, bacillary angiomatosis lesions are also seen.
 Notably, endocarditis is a new manifestation of the infection, not seen in World War I troops.